There is a lot to consider when buying or selling a home. And there is a lot of bad advice out there for both.

-Never Assume with Cast Iron or PVC
+Never Assume with Cast Iron OR PVC

 We recently gave an $80,000 estimate to replace a cast iron system.
 That’s not common but it does happen.
 We’ve also given estimates for anywhere from $5,500 to $15,000 and $42,000.

 What I’m getting at here is don’t try to guess what the cost will be because you did it before or know someone who did it on a house before.
-This is common with house flippers.
+This is a common mistake with house flippers.

 Every house is different.
 There are potential obstacles, where the system exits the house is a factor as is where the plumbing is inside of the house.
 There are so many different scenarios, you have to look at each house on a case-by-case basis.
 Make sure you know what you’re dealing with rather than going with or accepting a “guesstimate.”